 This can also be made with ground spices, which I will update here shortly.

-You can make a big batch of the masala spiced tea ( without the milk) and refrigerate, and add milk when ready to heat up.
+You can make a big batch of the masala chai ( without the milk) and refrigerate, and heat up with the milk when ready to serve.

 You can add more whole spices and more black tea for an even stronger more concentrated version.